Homeschooling In Nebraska

 Nebraska is such a culturally and historically diverse state where students can get a close up view of its history.
 The beauty of homeschooling is taking advantage of the flexibility you have to incorporate more field trips into your schedule.
 As well as, the ability to organize your schedule to best fit your students’ needs.

 Discover educational and fun adventures to enrich your homeschool lessons on our Nebraska Field Trips for Homeschoolers blog.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 Nebraska Standardized Testing and Test Prep